samsheffield/Narrative_Design/docs/week11.md

 - [Grim Fandango puzzle document](https://grimfandango.network/media/Grim_Fandango_Puzzle_Document.pdf)

 ## Worldbuilding Exercise
 Over the next few weeks, we'll be doing some related exercises in worldbuilding and character development.
 We might refer to this as a "world bible".
-You may choose to use this as the basis for your final project in this class, or not!
+You may choose to use this as the basis for your next project in this class, or not!

 This exercise will take a "top down" approach to the worldbuilding, with initial focus on understanding the geography, climate, natural history, resources, and biology (flora and fauna) of the world.
 Then, we'll continue to zoom in and get an understanding of the cultural history and significant relationships between the world's inhabitants and focus on developing one character that belongs to this fictional society.